Who can validate addresses for me?

 Smarty takes data from authoritative postal sources and adds addresses from additional public and private sources to create a far more complete address database with millions of addresses that USPS lacks.
 With an aggressive address matching engine, we can find matches where others fail.
 We find matches even when the address entered is really ugly.

 Smarty's APIs are super fast and amazingly simple.
-Our technical documentation is comprehensive and easy to understand, and we have phone lines that go directly to real-life caped crusaders customer support.
-You can expect heroic levels of service from us.
+Our technical documentation is comprehensive and easy

-How to Pick a Provider
+How to pick a provider

 Picking an address validator is a little like buying a car.
 Some people only need a smaller, fuel-efficient commuter car that gets them from point A to B. Some people are looking for a huge SUV for its seating capacity and off-road capabilities.
 Some people want a luxury car with all the latest gadgets.
 And some people want a car fast enough to win the Monaco Grand Prix.
 It's all a matter of what you want to drive.